 In some cases, in order for me to deal with your specific issues, I may have to share your personal information with other organisations, such as local authority councillors, local authority officers, parish councils, central government departments, MPs, the NHS and emergency services, schools or voluntary organisations.

-n order to keep track of your case, I will have to hold onto your personal information.
-Usually this will be for 2 years, but might vary depending on the type of issue.
+In order to keep track of your case, I will have to hold onto your personal information.
+Usually this will be for two years, but might vary depending on the type of issue.